To continue with our short list series, here are a few strange and unusual items bound to be loved by someone.

 We will have more to come, including a vernacular photography catalog before the Boston ABAA fair and of course, the Boston show list.
 Featuring new and exciting things!

-With that in mind, our next fair is the generic cytotec without a precsriptions, November 10-12, 2017.
+With that in mind, our next fair is the no prescription generic cytotec, November 10-12, 2017.
 We’ll keep you posted for passes for the Friday night opener!

 Countess of Caithness, Duchesse de Pomar [Marie (Mariategui) Sinclair].
 A Midnight Visit to Holyrood.
 London: C.L.H.
 Wallace, Philanthropic Reform Publishers, Oxford Mansion, 1887.
 Limited Edition.
 Originally printed for private circulation, but published on the three hundredth anniversary of the execution of Mary Stuart, February 8th, 1887.
 Slight foxing on the frontispiece and portrait of Mary Stuart, and a strange series of period puncture wounds to front cover penetrating text to stab portrait of Mary, Queen of Scots on page 45.
 Else, tight, bright, and a scarce and odd book.
 Original dark green cloth, lettering and pictorial device on front and back covers, edge, in gilt, black coated endpapers.
 Frontispiece with tissue guard and one portrait.
 103 pages, 2 unnumbered leaves of plates, illustrations, Very Good+.
 Hardcover.